 There is plenty more happening in the Wichita area on Labor Day weekend.
 Here are a few other options:

-To explore all the things to do in Wichita, check out our calendar of events.
+To explore all the things to do in Wichita, check out our calendar of events and download our visitor guide for more inspiration.